404FoundingFather/wolfram-sim-ehammond/memory-bank/04-database.md

 ## Database Migrations

-N/A for MVP.
-If file formats for serialized state evolve, versioning within the serialized file might be needed.
+N/A for MVP regarding a traditional database.
+If file formats for serialized hypergraphs evolve, versioning within the serialized file might be needed, or simple backward compatibility strategies if changes are minor.

 ## Query Patterns